 NJSGC In the News

-The application process for summer internship 2021 is now closed.
+NJ Space Grant Consortium Summer Academic Internships 2021: the application process for summer internship 2021 is now closed.

-In view of cancellation of several NJSGC summer programs due to Covid-19, NJSGC is pleased to announce of the availability of graduate fellowships for students entering doctoral or thesis-based masters programs in STEM fields at New Jersey colleges and universities.
+In view of cancellation of several NJSGC summer programs due to COVID-19, NJSGC is pleased to announce of the availability of graduate fellowships for students entering doctoral or thesis-based masters programs in STEM fields at New Jersey colleges and universities.

 Montclair State University has been awarded one of 14 NASA Minority University Research and Education Project (MUREP) fellowships.
 Montclair State University is the only New Jersey institution to receive the fellowship.
 The three-year award, which totals $165,000, will be facilitated by Earth and Environmental Studies Assistant Professor Jorge Lorenzo Trueba and doctoral candidate Isamar Marie Cortés.